raspberrypilearning/physical-computing-with-python/distance.md

 # Ultrasonic distance sensor

-In air, sound travels at a speed of 343 meters per second.
-An ultrasonic distance sensor sends out pulses of ultrasound (inaudible to humans) and detects the echo that is sent back when the sound bounces off a nearby object.
+In air, sound travels at a speed of 343 metres per second.
+An ultrasonic distance sensor sends out pulses of ultrasound which are inaudible to humans, and detects the echo that is sent back when the sound bounces off a nearby object.
 It then uses the speed of sound to calculate the distance from the object.

 ![Ultrasonic distance sensor](images/ultrasonic-distance-sensor.png)

 ## Wiring

-The circuit connects to two GPIO pins (one for echo, one for trigger), the ground pin and a 5V pin.
+The circuit connects to two GPIO pins (one for echo, one for trigger), the ground pin, and a 5V pin.
 You'll need to use a pair of resistors (330Ω and 470Ω) as a potential divider:

 ![wiring](images/wiring-uds.png)